oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 After waiting a short while for the new deployment to start we can check that the new version is configured using the 0.0.2 ingress.
 We are using the "broken" version of the stockmanager service we saw in the troubleshooting module, so expect some errors

-  4. In the OCI Cloud Shell type (remember to replace `<external IP>` with your Ingress IP address)
+  4. In the OCI Cloud Shell type

-  - `curl -i -k  -u jack:password https://store.<external IP>.nip.io/stockmanagerv0-0-2/stocklevel`
+  - `curl -i -k  -u jack:password https://store.$EXTERNAL_IP.nip.io/stockmanagerv0-0-2/stocklevel`

 Note that it may take a short while for the v0.0.2 stockmanager to start, so you may get a 502 Bad Gateway or a delay while the stockmanager does it's lazy initialization and the database connection is established.